Kevin Stitt: 2018 election

 In July 2017, Stitt announced his candidacy for the Republican nomination for governor in 2018.
 Facing nine other candidates in the primary election, he ran a statewide campaign with stops in nearly every city and town in all 77 counties.
 He finished second, defeating, among others, Lieutenant Governor Todd Lamb.
 In the August 28 primary runoff, Stitt defeated Mick Cornett, a former mayor of Oklahoma City.
 In the November general election, Stitt defeated the Democratic nominee, former Attorney General Drew Edmondson, and Libertarian Chris Powell.

-In the GOP runoff, political newcomer Stitt received crucial support from a trio of conservative leaders such as U.S. Senator Ted Cruz and former U.S. Senators Rick Santorum and Tom Coburn all of whom endorsed him.
-In the general election, Stitt was endorsed by former primary rival Mick Cornett, the incumbent governor of Oklahoma, Mary Fallin, and President Donald Trump.
-The Stitt campaign promptly rejected Fallin's endorsement with a press release: "We did not seek [Fallin's endorsement], and Kevin Stitt has run on a campaign message that he will do things a lot differently.
+In the GOP runoff, political newcomer Stitt received crucial support from a trio of conservative leaders: U.S. Senator Ted Cruz and former U.S. Senators Rick Santorum and Tom Coburn.
+In the general election, Stitt was endorsed by former primary rival Mick Cornett, incumbent governor of Oklahoma Mary Fallin, and President Donald Trump.

+The Stitt campaign responded to Fallin's endorsement with a press release: "We did not seek [Fallin's endorsement], and Kevin Stitt has run on a campaign message that he will do things a lot differently.
 He is focused on changing the structure of state government and cleaning up the mess we are currently in at the Capitol."

 During his campaign, Stitt called himself "the only job creator with proven business experience" running for governor and emphasized his business background.
 He called on the state to become "top 10 in job growth, top 10 in education and top 10 in infrastructure."

 During the general election, the close race drew increased attention from national media and political figures.
 Vice President Mike Pence campaigned for Stitt.

 2022 election

 Stitt filed to run for reelection in January 2021.
-He won the Republican primary in June 2022 and was reelected to a second term in November.
+He won the Republican primary in June 2022 and was reelected in November.

 Tenure

 Stitt was inaugurated on January 14, 2019, at the Oklahoma State Capitol.
 Chief Justice of Oklahoma Noma Gurich swore him and Lieutenant Governor Matt Pinnell into office.
-Stitt then gave a 15-minute inaugural address.
+Stitt gave a 15-minute inaugural address.

 Administration personnel

 Cabinet positions

 Before taking office, Stitt nominated former state Representative Michael Rogers as his Secretary of State and Tulsa Deputy Mayor Michael Junk (a former advisor to U.S. Senators Jim Inhofe and Tom Coburn) as his chief of staff.

-On December 23, 2019, citing disagreements with Stitt over his handling of negotiations with the state's various Indian tribes about gambling compacts, Lisa Johnson Billy became the first member of the Stitt's cabinet to resign.
+On December 23, 2019, citing disagreements with Stitt over his handling of negotiations with the state's various Indian tribes about gambling compacts, Lisa Johnson Billy became the first member of Stitt's cabinet to resign.
 A member of the Chickasaw Nation and former Republican state representative, Billy viewed Stitt's negotiation position as one of "unnecessary conflict."
 Stitt tapped his Secretary of State Mike Rogers to assume those duties and temporarily combined the two positions.